robotcodedev/robotcode/docs/03_reference/cli.md

    Show the version and exit.

-- `-f, --filter TEXT`
+- `-f, --filter PATTERN`

    Glob pattern to filter files to analyze.
 Can be specified multiple times.

+- `-v, --variable name:value`

+   Set variables in the test data. see `robot --variable` option.

+- `-V, --variablefile PATH`

+   Python or YAML file file to read variables from. see `robot --variablefile` option.

+- `-P, --pythonpath PATH`

+   Additional locations where to search test libraries and other extensions when they are imported. see `robot --pythonpath` option.

 - `--help`